 In this article, we’re going to talk everything about Ikebana for Beginners, such as – what is Ikebana, the purpose of ikebana, ikebana rules, and different ikebana styles.

 What is Ikebana?

-Ikebana was first introduced to Japan by Buddhist priests.
-It is not just a simple flower arrangement where flowers are just put together in a vase.
+Ikebana was first introduced to Japan by Chinese Buddhist priests.
+It’s not just a simple flower arrangement where flowers are just put together in a vase.

-Japanese believe that offering of gods should not be meaningless; it should be made with time and effort and must contain a significant meaning.
+Japanese people believe that the offering of Gods should not be meaningless; it should be made with time and effort and must contain a significant meaning.

 Each flower has its own different aspects.
 The petals, stems, and branches of flower trees differ from one another.
 By understanding the different natures of each flower and stem one can make a different form of Ikebana.

 It is said that the balance of nature can be found through Ikebana.
 This flower arrangement needs lots of time and effort and one needs to connect through the earth while making this.

-Ikebana is also practiced for spiritual benefits as people can connect themselves with nature through this.
-While doing Ikebana one should remain silent because it is believed that only through silence the beauty of nature can be appreciated.
+While performing the art form of Ikebana, one should remain silent because it is believed that only through silence the beauty of nature can be appreciated.

 Ikebana for Beginners